NuriaMitjavila/DNA-analysis-in-trios/README.md

 ### Step 0 - Getting used to the project directory
 Download the data from the GitHub repository and store it in the same directory so there is no need to modify the scripts.
 Here is the distribution:
 - `data` contains the data necessary to perform the analysis: `case3` contains trio WGS data, `ClinVar` contains resources from the database of clinically relevant variants and `reference` contains the human genome assenbly (GRCh38) to ensure all analyses are performed against a standardized coordinate system.
-- `scripts` contains the commands that are going to be used to run the analysis.
-For the different steps, there is a folder created.
+- `scripts` contains the commands that are going to be used to run the analysis with one folder for each step.
 - `output` contains all the files that one is creating when running the different scripts. <br><br>

 ### Step 1 - Read alignment